 Click here to purchase Sparks' music from Amazon.

-The Sparks Brothers is unrated, but contains adult language.
+The Sparks Brothers is rated R for language.
 The running time is 2 hours and 15 minutes.